 PDD Safety Standards Consultation

-From June 14 to July 6, 2016, the Consultation Team is leading Phase Two of consultation with stakeholders – including individuals with developmental disabilities – to explore ideas on safety that support the personal choices, privacy, priorities and needs of the disability community.
+From June 14 to July 6, 2016, the Consultation Team led Phase Two of consultation with stakeholders – including individuals with developmental disabilities – to explore ideas on safety that support the personal choices, privacy, priorities and needs of the disability community.
 These ideas are in the areas of:

 - Reviewing the PDD program to enable safer lives in community for individuals with developmental disabilities;